Charly García: Serú Girán (1978–1982)

-The band returned to Buenos Aires with great expectations for García's new project.
-Their first show, in the traditional Arena Obras Sanitarias, was again advertised as "Charly García... and Serú Girán", due to contractual reasons.
-Thereafter, however, the name "Charly García" would no longer appear in the advertising – the band would simply go by Serú Girán.
-That first show was poorly received, the public having expected a new incarnation of Sui Generis.
-Serú Girán was completely different.
-The band had a new sound in which Aznar's fretless bass guitar was a key component, and a striking aesthetic with lyrics full of poetry.
-Puzzled audiences requested Sui Generis' old songs.
-In 1978, Disco music was fashionable in Argentina.
-As a joke, Serú Girán played a song called Disco Shock, angering the public, whose rejection marred the show.
+Despite returning to Buenos Aires with high expectations for Charly García's new project, the beginnings were difficult.
+It was 1978, and the first album did not convince a skeptical public.
+The band's first concert was poorly received, as the audience expected a new incarnation of Sui Generis.
+Serú Girán represented a complete departure, featuring a new sound where Aznar's fretless bass guitar was central, and lyrics full of poetry and striking aesthetics.
+The audience actively requested Sui Generis' old songs.
+In response to the prevailing Disco music trend in Argentina in 1978, Serú Girán played a song called Disco Shock as a joke, further alienating the audience and marred the show.

-The following day, the "specialized" press called Serú Girán the worst band in Argentina and charged that David Lebón's vocals on their songs sounded "homosexual".
-The band's relationship with the media was not cordial.
-One number of a popular Argentine magazine called Gente carried a disparaging article titled "Charly García: ¿Ídolo o qué?" ("Idol or what?").
-Despite the chilly reception, Serú Girán's members were convinced they had a good project and persisted, organizing more shows.
-They eventually garnered some acceptance from an audience that warmed up to their style.
+The specialized press the next day dubbed Serú Girán "the worst band" in Argentina and accused David Lebón's vocals of sounding "homosexual".
+This led to a strained relationship with the media.
+A popular Argentine magazine, Gente, published a disparaging article titled "Charly García: ¿Ídolo o qué?" ("Idol or what?").
+Despite the cold reception, the members of Serú Girán were convinced they had a strong project and continued to organize more shows, gradually winning acceptance from an audience that warmed up to their style.